Hit List (musical): Act II

-Nick is on the phone trying to get a hold of Jesse, The Diva is hopelessly trying to find herself and blames Nina for her problems, Jesse is on his way home to New York ("Calling Out My Name").
+Nick is on the phone trying to get a hold of Jesse.
+The Diva is hopelessly trying to find herself and blames Nina for her problems.
+Jesse is on his way home to New York ("Calling Out My Name").
 Jesse and The Diva stand in front of two different doors, Jesse knocks first, Nick answers.
 Nick takes Jesse inside and gives him some advice ("Swim").
-The Diva knocks on the door hoping to find her parents, she resumes her original identity, "Sara Smith".
-No one believes she was once The Diva and she spirals deeper into despair ("Haddonfield (15 Years Later)").Without Jesse to write for her, Nina attempts an original song at her concert ("Good For You (Reprise)").
-Nina headed in a downward spiral breaks things off with JB, she returns to Jesse, now clean and sober, and expresses her desire to return to being the Amanda she used to be, with him at her side ("Heart-Shaped Wreckage").
+The Diva knocks on the door hoping to find her parents and resumes her original identity, "Sara Smith".
+No one believes she was once The Diva and she spirals deeper into despair ("Haddonfield (15 Years Later)").
+Without Jesse to write for her, Nina attempts an original song at her concert ("Good For You (Reprise)").
+Nina, headed in a downward spiral, breaks things off with JB.
+She returns to Jesse, now clean and sober, and expresses her desire to return to being the Amanda she used to be, with him at her side ("Heart-Shaped Wreckage").

-Amanda, her work now polished by her experience as Nina, auditions again for the same record company executives who, along with the rest of the world, have no idea she used to be Nina (who has vanished without trace).
+Amanda, her work now polished by her experience as Nina, auditions again for the same record company executives who, along with the rest of the world, have no idea she used to be Nina (who has vanished without a trace).
 She performs her first concert as herself and it is a moderate success.
 As she launches into her final song, Sara Smith arrives and shoots her ("Broadway, Here I Come!
 (Reprise)").
 Sara Smith jumps on stage trying to promote her new song.
-Jesse holds Amanda in his arms, he tries to help her but it too late, Jesse sings his goodbyes to Amanda as she dies on stage ("The Love I Meant To Say").
-The internet goes crazy over the news of The Diva's arrest, her mediocre single rises to the top, becoming bigger than she ever was.
-Jesse depressed, at the pier writes in his notebook ("Rewrite This Story (Reprise)").
+Jesse holds Amanda in his arms.
+He tries to help her but it is too late.
+Jesse sings his goodbyes to Amanda as she dies on stage ("The Love I Meant To Say").
+The internet goes crazy over the news of The Diva's arrest.
+Her mediocre single rises to the top, becoming bigger than she ever was.
+At the pier, a depressed Jesse writes in his notebook ("Rewrite This Story (Reprise)").
 The musical closes with Jesse once again bidding Amanda goodbye while The Diva is returned to her former glory despite the possibility that the next "Amanda" is out there ready to challenge her supremacy ("The Goodbye Song").